 You'll need to renew the certificate for each browser on every device you use.
 Renewal consists of downloading and installing replacement certificates for your expiring ones.

-IS&T recommends using CertAid to install new certificates for Chrome, Edge, and Safari browsers, CertAid is the quickest and easiest solution.
-Download and install the latest version of CertAid from the IS&T software grid.
-Instructions for using CertAid can be found in the IS&T Knowledge Base (KB).
+IS&T recommends using CertAid to install new certificates for Chrome, Edge, and Safari browsers.
+Download and install the latest version of CertAid to get started.
+Instructions for using CertAid are in the IS&T Knowledge Base (KB).

 Delete your old certificates